-If you or your work place are hosting a catered event and have trays of extra edible food, there is no need to toss it all in the compost bin.
-With a little planning your celebratory feast can help feed others.
+If you're hosting a catered event, no need to toss trays of edible leftovers in the compost bin.
+With a little planning, your celebratory feast can help feed others!

 - Identify and contact a food donation partner in your community to find out location, hours, types of food accepted, packaging and safe food storage requirements prior to pick-up/delivery.
 RecycleWhere lists non-profits that accept food for donation.